lukasbischof/UABanner/README.md

 banner.show();
 ```

-For a demo open demo/index.html in your browser
+For a demo open demo/index.html in your browser or check out this link: https://lukasbischof.github.io/UABanner/demo/index.html

 ## Development